![]() |

 My vote for the biggest cookware scam in recent history?
 Silicone.

-So here’s my own list of silicone duds, along with the only two pieces of silicone left in my kitchen which, surprise, I really love.
+So here’s my own list of silicone duds, along with the only two pieces of silicone left in my kitchen which I, much to my own surprise, really love.

 Silicone baking pans – They’re hard to clean, slow to dry and awkward to store.
 They need a baking sheet underneath for support, complicating baking times.
 DUD.